weichihuab/ML_B-N-O/code_hardness/README.md

   4. rf_hardness.joblib: ML random forests model for hardness.

-Once rf_hardness.joblib and rf_density.joblib (in code_volumetric_density) are generated, we can do ML prediction for hardness and plot the ternary graph (ternary_hardness.png) by
+Once rf_hardness.joblib and rf_density.joblib (in code_volumetric_density folder) are generated, we can do ML prediction for hardness and plot the ternary graph (ternary_hardness.png) by
   - python ternary_hardness.py